-Your requests can only be submitted on InPlace after you have enrolled in the placement course and must be submitted for each placement course to allow the PEPT to track them.
+- Your special consideration requests can only be submitted on InPlace after you have enrolled in the placement course and must be submitted for each placement course to allow the PEPT to track them.
 They must be submitted prior to the planned date for placement release to be taken into consideration.
-The planned release dates are on the Important Dates document for each semester.

-It cannot be guaranteed that your requests can be met but the PEPT try to take these into consideration.

-If you work in a health facility, you must let the PEPT know as you may not be able to do your placements there.
+It cannot be guaranteed that requests can be met but the PEPT try to take these into consideration. - If you work in a health facility, you must let the PEPT know prior to placement release as you may not be able to do a placement there. - If you become pregnant during your course and are due to do a placement, you MUST notify the PEPT.
+Please submit a special consideration request prior to placements being allocated and include a letter from your doctor with your estimated due date. - Students are not to source their own placements there is a risk of failing if you do so.